 The well will be connected to a production facility after flowback operations are complete so long as the gas transporter system is in place.
-The gas produced from the production facility should be connected to Longwood Midstream Delaware, LLC's low/high pressure gathering system located in Eddy County, New Mexico.
-It will require ~500' of pipeline to connect the facility to a low/high pressure gathering system.
+The gas produced from the production facility should be connected to Longwood Midstream Delaware, LLC gathering system located in Lea County, New Mexico.
+It will require ~1,000' of pipeline to connect the facility to the gathering system.
 Matador Production Company periodically provides a drilling, completion and estimated first production date for wells that are scheduled to be drilled in the foreseeable future to Longwood Midstream Delaware, LLC.
 If changes occur that will affect the drilling and completion schedule, Matador Production Company will notify Longwood Midstream Delaware, LLC.
 Additionally, the gas produced from the well will be processed at a processing plant further downstream and, although unanticipated, any issues with downstream facilities could cause flaring at the wellhead.
 The actual flow of the gas will be based on compression operating parameters and gathering system pressures measured when the well starts producing.